bluebrown/immutable-cluster/README.md

 ### Load balancing

+Next, an application load balancer (ALB) is created with a `listener`.

+The `listener` will listen for incoming traffic and forward it to the targets in the `target group`, if the conditions are met.
+In this case tcp traffic on port 80.

-Next, an application load balancer (ALB) is created with a listener.
-This `ALB` will be used by the `auto scaling group` in the next section.
+The `target group` will be populated by the `auto scaling group` in the next section.

 ```go
 resource "aws_lb" "web" {